Capturing Intransitive Dominance in Tennis Forecasting: A Graph Neural Network Approach: Graph Model

 With the temporal directed graph representation of tennis matches described in Section~\ref{subsec:graphrepresentation}, we adopt a walk-forward validation approach, shown in Figure~\ref{fig:walk_forward_validation}, to optimise parameters on a validation set and evaluate the model on an out-of-sample test set.

 At each snapshot, three surface graphs are constructed from the earliest 85\% of historical matches.
-The model is then trained to predict outcomes for the most recent 15\% of matches, which serve as labelled training edges within these graphs.
+The model is then trained to predict the most recent 15\% of matches, held out as labelled edges, from the graph built on the earlier matches.

 The MagNet model parameters are optimised by training on this 15\% edge set.
-The model is initially trained for 150 epochs.
+The model is initially trained for 100 epochs.
 To adapt to evolving player dynamics, it is then retrained for an additional 30 epochs every 38 snapshots, which we approximate to a quarter of a year.
 Each training run completes in under 10 seconds on consumer-grade hardware (RTX 2070 Super, Ryzen 3600).

 Following each training run, the model predicts outcomes for the next chronological snapshot.
 Once the true outcomes for a given snapshot are observed, its matches are integrated into the historical graph.
 The fixed-size training window then advances, redefining the 15\% training set to include the most recent matches for the subsequent cycle.